 Suggestion: Watch the 5 minutes video tutorial before reading this article

 Vietnam opened up to foreign investors as late as 2015.
-Since then, the country has welcomed everything from corporations, expats, tourists, and property buyers, waiting to grab a piece of this exploding market.
+Since then, the country has welcomed everything from corporations, property buyers, and stock investors, eager to capitalize on this exploding market.

 Personally, I believe that Vietnam is one of the most interesting places for real estate investments in Asia at the moment.

 Rental yields are among the highest, at the same time, you can pay as little as USD 1,500 per square meter for new condos in upcoming areas around Ho Chi Minh City.

 Still, you must get your feet wet before you buy and learn how it works practically when buying real estate as a foreigner in Vietnam.

 In this article, I share a lot of valuable information covering foreign ownership regulations, property taxes, the buying process, how you can get a mortgage, and more.